Laws & Policies

 All federal laws pertaining to Parks, Forests and Public Property contained in Chapter I of Title 36 of the Code of Federal Regulations are enforced at Sagamore Hill NHS.
 In addition, 36 CFR grants park superintendents the right to make park-specific regulations to maintain public health and safety, protect environmental or scenic values, protect natural and cultural resources, aid in scientific research, provide for equitable use of facilities, and avoid conflict among visitor use activities.
-These park-specific regulations are found in the Superintendent's Compendium.
+These park-specific regulations are found in the Superintendent's Compendium (PDF 94KB).

 Sagamore Hill NHS also operates under policies developed by the NPS Director.

 The law governing possession of firearms inside a national park changed on February 22, 2010.

 Visitors may possess firearms within a national park unit provided they comply with federal, state, and local laws.

 The role of the responsible gun owner is to know and obey the federal, state, and local laws appropriate to the park they are visiting.

 Please remember that federal law prohibits firearms in certain park facilities and buildings.
 These places are marked with signs at public entrances.